 The other consideration is how wide the gate actually opens - a wide gate opening allows you to easily clip the rope without risking your finger getting jammed up inside the carabiner.
 The wide opening and clean nose of the Mammut Workhorse draws make them a premium option.

 The dogbone is the name given to the sling that connects the upper and lower carabiners.
 The primary considerations are length, thickness/stiffness.
 For length, it’s a good idea to have a collection of various lengths.
 This way, you'll always be able to choose the correct length draw to avoid unnecessary abrasion and force, as well as minimise rope drag.

 How many draws you buy depends on the area you’re climbing in.
 Around South-East Queensland, 10-12 draws will get you up the majority of routes, but if you venture further afield you may run into longer routes.
+Ideally have a selection of different lengths to your quickdraws for maximum versatility.
 The best thing to do is check with local climbers and guidebooks as to how many draws are recommended for the area you want to climb in.

 There you have it!
 These are the primary factors to consider when buying new quickdraws - hopefully you'll be able to pick the ones that are right for you!